potassco/clorm/docs/clorm/predicate.rst

 --------------------------

-So far we have shown how to create Python definitions that match predicates with simple terms.
+So far we have shown how to create Python definitions that match predicates with simple terms or some sub-class that reduces to a simple term.
 However, in ASP it is common to also use complex terms (also called *functions*) within a predicate.

 .. code-block:: none